-Title: We were made to never fall away
+Title: Never fall away, formerly We were made to never fall away

-Rating: T for complex themes, implied sexuality, strong language, eventual violence
+Rating: T for strong language, complex themes, implied sexuality, and eventual violence

-Spoilers: References and possible eventual spoilers through end of season two.
+Spoilers: References to and potential spoilers through the end of season two

-Title Credit: lyric from "Letter from the Sky," by Civil Twilight
+Title Credit: lyric from Letters from the Sky, by Civil Twilight

 Disclaimer: All publicly recognizable characters, settings, plot, etc. are the property of the creators of Teen Wolf.
 Any original characters, settings and plots are the property of PuffleHuff.
 PuffleHuff is in no way associated with Teen Wolf, and no copyright infringement is intended.
 This work is an amateur fan effort and no profit is being made.